StarKRE22/Atomic/README.md

 - **Atomic.AI** — solution for developing AI (coming soon)

 ## Game Example
 There is a game example in project.
 A mini game for two players in which you need to collect coins for a while.
 Which of the players collected the most, he won.
-Game controls: WASD and keyboard arrows.
+Controls: WASD and keyboard arrows.

 > Note: Made without Odin Inspector!